jhartz/gradefast/README.md

 [YAML Configuration Format](https://github.com/jhartz/gradefast/wiki/YAML-Configuration-Format)
 page on the GradeFast wiki.

+There are also some utility scripts in the
+[utilities folder](https://github.com/jhartz/gradefast/tree/master/utilities) that may be useful.

 ## Contributing to GradeFast

 Want to delve deeper and contribute to GradeFast, or use individual parts of GradeFast as part of